-You can pick up a slow cooker for as little as £15 (or as much as several hundred pounds) but price doesn't always equate to quality.
-Read our slow cooker review to discover the best models on the market.
+You can pick up a slow cooker for as little as £15 (or as much as several hundred pounds) but price doesn’t always equate to quality.
+Read our review of the best slow cookers to discover the best models on the market.

 One of the main attractions for many people is the ease of a slow cooker, so when you’re looking for recipes, avoid those that suggest a lot of pre-preparation.
 For many dishes, particularly soups and stews, you really can just throw all the ingredients in.
 It can be nice to cook the onions beforehand, as the flavour is different to when you put them in raw, but experiment both ways as you may find you prefer one.
 It can also be good to brown meat to give it some colour, but again, this is not essential.